AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-docs.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Upload XD art boards as documents to Workfront
+title: Upload XD artboards as documents to Workfront
-description: You can upload your art boards as documents for a quick review and approval or simply to store in Adobe Workfront.
+description: You can upload your artboards as documents for a quick review and approval or simply to store in Adobe Workfront.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: 710035f7-339c-457c-b9b0-e51bc0e0061d
 ---

-# Upload [!DNL XD] art boards as documents to [!DNL Workfront]
+# Upload [!DNL XD] artboards as documents to [!DNL Workfront]

-You can upload your art boards as documents for a quick review and approval or simply to store in [!DNL Adobe Workfront].
+You can upload your artboards as documents for a quick review and approval or simply to store in [!DNL Adobe Workfront].

 ## Access requirements